 However, every cat and situation is different, so because of that it is recommended to consult with your veterinarian first for the best plan of action to treat and prevent worms in your cat.

-Fortunately, you can do the deworming process at home, but it is always recommended to consult your vet first to get the best possible advice, since every situation can be different.
+Fortunately, home remedies for worms in cats exist and you can do the deworming process at home, but it is always recommended to consult your vet first to get the best possible advice, since every situation can be different.

-One of the most common ways of deworming at home, naturally, is by using turmeric, essential oils and coconut oil.
+One of the most common ways of natural deworming at home, is by using turmeric, essential oils and coconut oil.

 Here Are 6 Home Remedies for Worms in Cats